Family Law Advisor: Coronavirus (COVID-19) update

 We would like to reassure you that Marke Gilbert and Associates will continue to be available to provide services to all of our clients.
 Below is a list of FAQ’s regarding our response and commitment to you during the COVID-19 pandemic.

-Can I have a consultation with my lawyer remotely?
+Can I have a consultation with my family law attorney remotely?

 Yes, We have multiple video conferencing options and are available by phone Please contact us for the platform that works best for you.